Alcohol and Drug Use as a Health Problem

 After this course, students can:

 - describe the variety of alcohol and drug taking patterns within the EU and the variety and possible convergence in the EU in social responses to alcohol and drug use;

-- explain (effects of) alcohol and drug use from different angles (e.g., psychopharmacology, social psychology, sociology, economy, policy);
+- explain (effects of) alcohol and drug use from different angles (e.g., psychopharmacology, psychology, sociology);

 - make cross-country comparisons of alcohol and drug use, and its consequences and related policies;